LamininSolutions/mfsql-connector/source/mfsql-integration-connector/working-with-files/index.rst

     UPDATE MFSalesInvoice --mark records for files to be exported by setting the process_id column SET process_Id = 5 WHERE filecount > 0  --use filters to select the appropriate records.

 Step 3 - determine the settings for the parameters.
-Refer to :doc:`\procedures\spMFExportFiles` for more detail about the parameters
+Refer to :doc:`/procedures/spMFExportFiles` for more detail about the parameters

 .. code:: sql